 - Exterior Height: 10′

 The seating area features a moveable table that we see in most Please-Way RVs and I’ve heard nothing but good things about these tables.
-Unlike other RVs where the tables tend to break or become wobbly after a few weeks, Please-Way makes quality and versatile tables.
+Unlike other RVs where the tables tend to break or become wobbly after a few weeks, Please-Way makes quality and versatile tables, so the whole family can get together at mealtime.

 Then there’s the bed.
-Pleasure-Way did a great job keeping the entire rig tall-friendly and you’ll find an exceptionally long 77-inch bed.
-That comes out to a little over 6′ 4″ and is only 3 inches shorter than a standard king size bed!
+Pleasure-Way did a great job keeping the entire rig tall-friendly, and so I absolutely adore the exceptionally long 79-inch bed – it’s only a couple of inches shorter than a standard king-size bed!

-Finally, with an MSRP of $129,805 USD it’s not the most inexpensive RV but it’s certainly not unreasonable when it comes to the more expensive Class B RVs.
+Finally, with an MSRP of $174,200 USD, it’s not the most inexpensive RV, but it’s certainly not unreasonable when it comes to the more expensive Class B RVs.

 - Bed Length: 6′

-Still, the National Traveler is going to be the best option for super tall RVers- even with the less than ideal bed.
-You’re going to be hard-pressed to find another non-custom rig with this much headroom and with floor plans that address the shower height.
-When you combine all that with a typical price range between $80,000 and $90,000 it’s easy to see why I’ve picked this RV as the best overall option for super tall folks and a great runner up to the best overall option.
+When you combine all that with a typical price range of around $218,755 it’s easy to see why I’ve picked this RV as the best luxury option for tall folks and a great runner-up to the best overall option.

 Premium Pick: Airstream Atlas